purestjs/docs/docs/04-complete-example.md

 # Complete Example

-For this example we are going to use the [request][request] module as an underlying HTTP Client Library.
+For this example we are going to use the [request][request] module as underlying HTTP client library.
 We will also include the basic configuration from [@purest/providers][purest-providers].
 Lastly we are going to create a provider instance for Google:

 ```js
 var request = require('request')